starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 Note: Firing scripts from a FIAS app requires the `fmurlscript` permission to be selected in your .fmp12 solution.

-🚨 _There appears to be an issue in the 18 SDK with `completedReturnToForegroundActive()`.
-It no longer fires, as in previous SDK versions.
-This is a proprietary FIAS delegate function that gives the SDK additional time to prepare to fire scripts.
-As a workaround, Consider using the standard UIKit `applicationDidBecomeActive()` delegate and wrapping any script calls in a 2-3 second delay, until FMI addresses the issue._
+🚨 _There appears to be an issue in the 18 SDK (and 19, still!), with the proprietary FIAS delegate `completedReturnToForegroundActive()`.
+It no longer fires, as in older FIAS versions.
+It's possible this proprietary delegate was removed, as the standard UIKit delegate `applicationDidBecomeActive()` now appears to be firing for FIAS projects (it hadn't previously).
+FIAS is a black box, so there's no way for me to know, really.
+Just a hunch._

 ---